-5-304 Accounting Business System Audit Objectives
+5-304 Accounting Systems Audit Objectives \\\

-The audit objective is to determine if the contractor's accounting system complies with DFARS 252.242.7006, Accounting System Administration, applicable regulatory requirements and contract terms to support the Administrative Contracting Officer's (ACO) determination of contractor compliance regarding its accounting system.
+The audit objective is to determine if the contractor's accounting system complies with DFARS 252.242-7006, Accounting System Administration, applicable regulatory requirements and contract terms to support the ACO's determination of contractor compliance regarding its accounting system.

-5-305 Scope of Audit
+5-305 Scope of Audit \\

-a.
-When performing an Accounting System Administration requirements audit, the auditor will obtain an understanding of the contractor's compliance with DFARS 252.242-7006(c); determine if the contractor is compliant with the accounting system criteria prescribed in DFARS 252.242-7006(c); and report both significant deficiencies and less severe significant deficiencies with DFARS criteria that require the attention of those charged with governance.

-b.
-While the nature and extent of audit effort depends upon contractor size, amount of Government business and audit risk (materiality and sensitivity), to be able to opine on compliance with DFARS 252.242-7006(c) criteria; all 18 criteria must be examined.
+- a.
+When performing an Accounting System Administration requirements audit, the auditor will obtain an understanding of the contractor's compliance with DFARS 252.242-7006(c); determine if the contractor is compliant with the accounting system criteria prescribed in DFARS 252.242-7006(c); and report material weaknesses, system deficiencies with DFARS criteria and less than material noncompliances that warrants the attention of those charged with governance (the contractor and contracting officer). - b.
+While the nature and extent of audit effort depends upon contractor size, amount of Government business and audit risk (materiality and sensitivity), to be able to opine on compliance with DFARS 252.242-7006(c) criteria, all18 criteria must be examined.
+The auditor must plan an audit to obtain sufficient, appropriate evidence to opine on whether the contractor's accounting system complied with DFARS 252.242-7006. - c.

-c.
 The pervasiveness of IT activities in most organizations requires that the auditor consider the impact these activities have on the contractor's control environment.
-The auditor should try to eliminate any duplicate effort with respect to audits of IT internal controls in other areas (i.e. labor, material, indirect/OH, etc.).
-However, if the auditor determines that it would be most effective to audit these controls as a part of the Control Environment, Accounting Framework and Organizational Structure, then the auditor should apply adequate testing of the IT controls that are relative to the 18 DFARS criteria.
+The auditor should try to eliminate any duplicate effort with respect to audits of IT internal controls in other areas (i.e., labor, material, indirect/OH, etc.).
+However, if the auditor determines that it would be most effective to audit these controls as a part of the Control Environment, Accounting Framework and Organizational Structure, then the auditor should apply adequate testing of the IT controls that are key to complying with the 18 DFARS criteria.
 This information should be considered when determining the contractor's compliance with each of the 18 DFARS criteria, applicable regulatory requirements, and contract terms.

-d.
+- d.
 The assessment of the risk of a material misstatement due to fraud is also part of the assessment of audit risk for the contractor's control environment and overall accounting system controls and should be assessed.
-If fraud is suspected, the circumstances should be reported in accordance with 4-700.

-e.
-The following paragraphs contain guidance for evaluating the contractor's compliance with the 18 DFARS 252.242-7006(c) Accounting System Administration Criteria, the criteria is as follows:
+If fraud is suspected, the circumstances should be reported in accordance with 4-700. - e.
+The following paragraphs contain guidance for evaluating the contractor's compliance with the 18 DFARS 252.242-7006(c) Accounting System Administration criteria.
+The criteria is as follows: